 Sounded good to us.
 We had never heard of EMPEROR OF THE NORTH POLE.
 Had to be a fantasy, right?
 Probably had something to do with Santa Claus fighting an evil genius for control over the North Pole like THE CHRISTMAS THAT ALMOST WASN’T (Rossano Brazzi, 1966) --

--- another matineé that Warren and I had obsessed over during the holiday seasons.
+-- another matineé that Dave and I had obsessed over during the holiday seasons.
 And this one starred Ernest Borgnine, whom we both loved on TV in McHALE'S NAVY.

 Borgnine was one funny dude!
 So we were psyched to stay over for EMPEROR OF THE NORTH POLE...
 "Hush, hush sweet Charlotte..."

 Here’s how it went down: CHARLOTTE’S WEB ends.
 We’re up, up, up!
-Warren and I noticed that our friends from school, two really cute identical twin sisters - Lisa and Alicia - were in the audience with their mom.
+Dave and I noticed that our friends from school, two really cute identical twin sisters - Lisa and Alana - were in the audience with their mom.
 We were so excited about this fantasy about the takeover of the North Pole that we were able to persuade their mom to let them stay over with us through the next feature.
-Warren’s mom wouldn’t mind dropping them home when she picked us up -- they lived down the street from me, anyway.
+Dave’s mom wouldn’t mind dropping them home when she picked us up -- they lived down the street from me, anyway.

 We were all so happy after CHARLOTTE --